 How much it costs for a divorce in Texas varies depending on whether or not you hire a lawyer.

-Getting a Divorce Without Hiring a Lawyer Cost
+Cost of Getting a Texas Divorce Without Hiring a Lawyer

 If you choose the DIY option, you will only need to pay filing fees and other court fees.
 This usually adds up to a few hundred dollars.

 You must correctly complete all divorce paperwork and meet all filing deadlines.
 Missing filing deadlines can, in some situations, result in a default judgment in favor of your spouse.

 When you have a lawyer on your side, they can help you negotiate a more agreeable settlement or dispute your spouse’s proposed divorce terms in court.
 It is extremely difficult to argue a case without legal knowledge.
 Having a lawyer will give you an advantage.

 Cost of Hiring a Divorce Lawyer in Texas